-This is a full-time position and is based at Phoenix Australia in the Department of Psychiatry, The University of Melbourne and located in Carlton.
-The position will report to the Head of Policy and Practice, although line management may be delegated.
+The position will be based at Phoenix Australia in the Department of Psychiatry, The University of Melbourne.
+The position will report to one of our Senior Clinical Specialists/Senior Research Fellows, although line management for day-to-day tasks will be delegated.